olga24912/SGTK/README.md

 `--gfa <file_name> `
-File with assembly graph in GFA format.
+File with assembly graph in GFA1 format.
 Edges will be treated as input contigs, the graph itself and scaffolds (paths) will be visualized.

+`--gfa2 <file_name> `
+File with assembly graph in GFA2 format.
+If segments are present they will be treated as input contigs.
+Otherwise, file with contigs must be provided.
+The graph with gap edges will be visualized.
+Note, that GFA2 is supported only partially.

 ### Linkage sources